vdbergh/vtjson/docs/source/usage.rst

   internally becomes `intersect(tuple, fields({"title": str, "price": float}))`.

 * `Annotated` has already been discussed.
 It is translated into a suitable :py:class:`vtjson.intersect` schema.
-The handling of `Annotated` schemas can be influenced by `Apply` objects.
+The handling of `Annotated` schemas can be influenced by :py:class:`vtjson.Apply` objects.

 * `NewType` is translated into a :py:class:`vtjson.set_name` schema.
 E.g. `NewType('Movie', str)` becomes `set_name(str, 'Movie')`